-My approach to sleep problems is designed for those loving parents who want their children to sleep well but cannot bear to leave them alone to cry.
-Conventional sleep training is often extremely harsh, and goes against the very nature of our instinct to love, cherish and nurture.
+My approach to sleep problems is designed for those parents who want their babies and children to sleep well but do not want them to be distressed by the process.
+Some sleep training methods can be very harsh, often involving leaving them to cry alone for long periods of time.
+This goes against the very nature of our instinct to love, cherish and nurture our children.

-Often, parents come to me after they have tried and failed to resolve their child's sleep problem by following one of the "controlled crying" techniques.
-I believe that sleep training doesn't have to be so traumatic and that children need to feel secure, safe and happy in order to sleep well.
+I believe that sleep training doesn't have to be traumatic and that babies and children need to feel secure, safe and happy in order to sleep well.

 I offer personal and tailor made approaches, which address the specific reasons for each child�s sleeplessness.
 Although the solutions are gentle, they are highly effective and safe even for those who have health problems or learning differences.
 My methods are endorsed by the Foundation for the Study of Infant Deaths (FSID)

 As a trained health visitor, I am able to take a broad view of your baby�s sleep needs, looking at their development, feeding, health and temperament.
 The way in which I work draws on my many years of professional experience, the latest research and perhaps most important of all, a mother of four children.

 Andrea's Latest Article - Fireworks and Babies Sleep

 Now that we're in November, we can look forward to the firework season.
 Coping with the bangs and vibrations of fireworks can be very difficult for some babies and young children and some of them will suffer sleep problems as a result.
 Sometimes the experience of being frightened by fireworks can lead to longer term sleep problems and not just disturbance on the noisy nights.